 6. Pack Your Essentials Separate

 You might as well pack another bag after packing up your whole house, right?
-It’s actually a good idea to hold onto a bag/box of essentials during a move.
+It’s actually a good idea to have these moving essentials.
 Don’t put items you’ll need right away in the back of the truck—things like toiletries, toilet paper, dinnerware, food, bedding and anything else you might need the first few days should be easily accessible.

 Pro tip: It’s also a good idea to keep all your valuables (like laptops, other electronics, jewelry, etc.) with or on your person while you move.
 There is a lot of commotion while you’re moving in, and it’s safer and more comforting to know where your closest possessions are.